MimIR 0.1

 if (auto sigma = def->isa_mut<Sigma>()) {

-// sigma is of type Sigma* and is a mutable
+// sigma has type "Sigma*" and is mutable

 }

-// sigma of type "Sigma*" and is a mutable - otherwise, asserts
+// sigma has type "Sigma*" and must be mutable

 auto sigma = def->as<Sigma>();